JHRobotics/vmdisp9x/README.md

 - VMWare Workstation 17 (2D, hardware OpenGL 2.1/4.3)
 - QEMU 7.x, 8.0 (2D, software 3D)

-2D driver is very generic and probably works with other Virtualization software as well, 3D part required my Mesa port = https://github.com/JHRobotics/mesa9x.
+2D driver is very generic works with any video adapter, 3D part required my Mesa port = https://github.com/JHRobotics/mesa9x.
 See its documentation for more info.

 ## Easy installation
 This repository only contains the display driver, if you want user friendly installation, please use [SoftGPU](https://github.com/JHRobotics/softgpu) instead (this driver is part of SoftGPU project).
 There is also small [tutorial here](https://github.com/JHRobotics/vmdisp9x/issues/9#issuecomment-2452598883).